Search

 In the case of image classification, the MLP layer implements the classification head.
 It does it with one hidden layer at pre-training time and a single linear layer for fine-tuning.

-What is self-attention of Vision Transformer?
+What is the Self-attention of Vision Transformers?

 Therefore, the self-attention mechanism computes a weighted sum of the input data, where the weights are computed based on the similarity between the input features.
-This allows the model to give more importance to the relevant input features, which helps it to capture more informative representations of the input data.
+This allows the model to give more importance to the relevant input features, which helps it capture more informative representations of the input data.

 Vision Transformer Attention Map